asahala/Rockford-Patcher/README.md

 I not a graphics artist.
 If you you are, and are interested in collaborating to finetune the tile sets and graphics in a way that they are more similar to the game's original style, reach me out.
 All the big animations for the hidden themes are still undone.

 ## Copyrights
 Mastertronic still holds copyrights to the game, but it is generally considered abandonware and available to play at Playold and several other sites.
-The [ADDON.EXE](https://www.mv.helsinki.fi/home/asahala/rockford/rockford-disk2.zip) allows you only play the hidden content and does not include the original data.
+The [rockford-addon.zip](https://www.mv.helsinki.fi/home/asahala/rockford/rockford-disk2.zip) containing the ```addon.exe``` (prepatched ```rockford.exe```) allows you only play the hidden content and does not include original game data.
+Therefore, in order to play the original levels with the original graphics, you will have to get Rockford from somewhere else.